USS Maine Mast Memorial: Ignacy Jan Paderewski

 In 1940, the internationally known pianist and composer Ignacy Jan Paderewski was named head of the Polish National Council, a Polish parliament in exile in London.
 He traveled extensively in the United States, building public support for the Polish people (who were under Nazi German rule).
 Paderewski fell ill on June 27, 1941, while on a speaking tour in America.
 The 80-year-old diplomat was diagnosed with pneumonia, and died in New York City on June 29.
 His body was temporarily interred in the Maine Mast Memorial on July 5, 1941, with the stipulation of the Polish National Council that it would be returned only to a free Poland.
 President John F. Kennedy dedicated a plaque on the interior of the memorial in May 1963, honoring Paderewski's memory.

 Paderewski's remains were taken back to Poland in July 1992, 51 years after his death and two years after the collapse of the Polish communist dictatorship.

 Manuel Quezon

 Manuel Quezon was elected President of the Philippines for a second term on November 11, 1941.
 Just 27 days later, the Empire of Japan invaded the Philippines in what became known as the Philippines Campaign.
 On March 27, 1942, Quezon and his government fled the Philippines as the final American and Filipino defensive lines neared collapse.
 He traveled to the United States on May 9, 1942, and established a government in exile there.
 Quezon was extremely ill with tuberculosis, however, and he died at a "cure cottage" in Saranac Lake, New York, on August 1, 1944.
 His body was placed in the Maine Mast Memorial until it could be returned to a liberated Philippines.

 Quezon's body was flown back to the Philippines on June 29, 1946.

+Münir Ertegün

+Munir Ertegun, Turkish ambassador to the United States, died in Washington on November 11, 1944.
+On November 15, his body was accompanied by a military guard of honor from the Turkish Embassy to Arlington National Cemetery, where it was temporarily interred in the Maine Mast Memorial.
+In April, 1946, Ertegun’s body was returned to Turkey aboard the USS Missouri.